 - That the measure in Photo A is almost certainly a 6 inch steel ruler with white tape banding at 1cm intervals

 - That the photographs witnessed by the newspaper editor almost certainly depicted a thylacine

 - And that altogether there appear to have been 3 deceased thylacines photographed - with the relationships between each (if any), unknown.

 - the identity of the animal in Photo A is thylacine, beyond any reasonable doubt.

 - the combined testimony of Bailey and Rusty presents a compelling case that Photo A was taken in 1990 or 1991 and that the animal in that photo originated near Adamsfield.

-- there is significant further evidence to suggest there may have been at least a second thylacine recently deceased in about 1990 or 1991 in Tasmania (the Coomber evidence) and possibly a third (the B Print but with provenance unknown).
+- there is significant further evidence to suggest there may have been at least a second thylacine recently deceased in about 1990 or 1991 in Tasmania (the Coomber evidence) and possibly a third (the Background Print but with provenance unknown).

-- The thylacine in the B Print may also be the one in the set of photos seen by Coomber, reducing the number of thylacines to 2 and suggesting the person producing Photos A and B had access to the photos seen by Coomber.
+- The thylacine in the Background Print may also be the one in the set of photos seen by Coomber, reducing the number of thylacines to 2 and suggesting the person producing Photos A and B had access to the photos seen by Coomber.

 - 9 Jan 2018 - note that the Background Print may be one of the images seen by Coomber; later same day, added clarification from Coomber that he did not think it was.

 - 28 Feb 2018 - renamed 'The B Print' as 'The Background Print' to distinguish it from 'Photo B' and included note at top advising of same.
 One typo additionally corrected.